satoshi-ikehata/PS-Transformer-BMVC2021/README.md

 If the program properly works, you will get average angular errors (in degrees) for each dataset.

 You can use TensorBoard for visualizing your output.
-The log file will be saved
+The log file will be saved at

 ```
 [LOGFILE] = 'Tensorboard/[SESSION_NAME (default:eval)]'
 ```

-Then, run TensorBoard as
+Then, please run TensorBoard as

 ```
 tensorboard --logdir [YOURLOGFILE]